 The Central/Clinton/Community building, which had been built in 1870, was closed in 1972 and demolished in 1974.

-Coit Street School was located on Coit St. near Woolsey St. It opened in 1903 and had 4 rooms for 4 grades.
+Coit Street School was located on Coit Street near Woolsey Street.
+It opened in 1903 and had 4 rooms for 4 grades.

 School No. 1 – This wider view shows a side street that wouldn’t make this the Clinton Ave. building, so School No. 1 must have been somewhere else in town.